Department of Health

 The ban applies during patrolled times, when one or more red-and-yellow flags installed by a Life Saving Victoria club are in place.

-• Smoking is banned in the areas between the red-and-yellow flags and within a 50-metre radius of a red-and-yellow flag, in publicly accessible areas predominantly covered by sand and water.
+• Smoking and vaping is banned in the areas between the red-and-yellow flags and within a 50-metre radius of a red-and-yellow flag, in publicly accessible areas predominantly covered by sand and water.
 The ban will apply during patrolled hours when one or more red-and-yellow lifesaving flags has been put in place by a Life Saving Victoria club.

 The ban does not apply beyond the ‘landward edge’ of the beach’s sanded area – meaning the point where the sand ends and joins another surface such as grass or a footpath.